 1.3 Traveling salesman problem implementation Using A* algorithm

-The traveling salesman problem, TSP for short, has model character in many branches of mathematics, computer science, and operations research.
+The traveling salesman problem (TSP ) is a classical problem for any NP-hard problem with the form of the shortest path to many destinations.
+TSP is a well-known problem with many applications in mathematics, computer science, and operations research.

-the problem is what is known as NP-hard.
-Is problem for which no polynomial time algorithm is known.
-(The time it takes is a polynomial function of the size of the input.)

-As the number of houses that the salesman needs to visit increases, the difficulty of solving the problem grows exceptionally quickly.
+We formulated our problem to be a version of the TSP problem.
+Hence, our problem could be considered as NP-hard because when the number of houses that the salesman needs to visit increases, the difficulty of solving the problem grows exceptionally

-Our thought of TSP problem as a graph problem is that the houses being the vertices and the connections between them being the arcs.
+Our thought of the TSP problem as a graph problem is that the houses are the vertices and the connections between them are the arcs.

 The main idea of TSP says that" salesman must visit all the vertices on a map exactly once, returning to the start vertex at the end of the journey.
 There is a direct connection from every vertex to every other vertex, and the salesman may visit the vertices in any order" [2].

-Important note we designed the code to match our constraints, the cyclic concept in TSP is not needed in our code and does not match our constraints so we get rid of the cycles and commit with one path without return.
+Our TSP version considers the non-return path, i.e., the starting and ending points are different.

-TSP has many approach the very known approach is the Greedy but the one we use in our code is the naive approach .in contrast, both give order of O(n!) time complexity for large scale of input, it sounds risky, but we don’t have to worry about that since we have a countable scale of input "number of houses" which it is four.
+TSP has many solutions, the most known approach is the Greedy but the one we use in our code is the naive approach .in contrast, both give order of O(n!) time complexity for large scale of input, it sounds risky, but we don’t have to worry about that since we have a countable scale of input "number of houses" which it is four.

+As the structure of the problem was not just random.
+The method was well not chosen randomly.
+After trying the usual implementation of TSP which is solved with the Greedy Approach, it appears to us that the Greedy doesn’t give a globally optimal solution, since it works between local pair of nodes, try to find the shortest based on this node and hope it’s the closest.
+See the implementation below.

+##Designing our problem in Greedy appraoch

+goals=[]

+def __init__():

+path=[]

+while goals:

+NearestGoal=goals[0] ## Initally, first goal is the closest

+NearestGoal.calculate_Manhattan_Heuristic(goals[0])

+for x in goals:

+goals[x].calculate_Manhattan_Heuristic(goals[0])

+if goals[x].getH() < NearestGoal.getH(): ## Is the seconed goal nearest from the 1st one?

+NearestGoal=goals[x]

+setInitialNode(NearestGoal) ## The goal of the last delivary, the initial of the seconed deliver

-The naive approach simply in version of TSP says the salesman is interested in visiting all four houses.
-It will try all the combination in this graph, for our graph it will try house#1 with all other houses, house#2 with all other houses, house#3 with all other houses, house#4 with all other houses.
-Moreover, the explanation of the time complexity is that for each n "house" will try (n * n-1 * n-2 * n-3 * n-4 …) until there are no more houses which is n!
+The naive approach simply in a version of TSP says the salesman is interested in visiting all four houses.
+It will try all the Permutations in this graph, for our graph, it will try path#1 with all houses and carrying cost depending on the heuristic function, each path has a different cost from the other.
+It will be compared then based on the overall cost of each path.
+Moreover, the explanation of the time complexity is that for each n "house" will try (n * n-1 * n-2 * n-3 * n-4 …) until there are no more houses which are n!

-However, the Traveling salesman problem implementation Using A* algorithm is quite the same except that the TSP estimation now is the heuristic rather than the actual cost.
+However, the Traveling salesman problem implementation Using the A* algorithm is quite the same except that the TSP estimation now is the heuristic rather than the actual cost.

-In conclusion, what we did is combine these two algorithms to match our constraint achieving that all houses are visited beside the estimation is the heuristic.
+In conclusion, what we did is combine these two algorithms to match our constraint achieving that all houses are visited besides the estimation is the heuristic.

 2. Practical part